planetceres/NIPS-personalized-medicine/README.md

 Given this information, a non-trivial amount of time was spent programmatically feature-engineering the values of `Variation`.
 Each element of the protein-level mutation was broken down into components and added as a one-hot-encoded feature.
 Additional properties for each amino acid were also included, with different values for before and after the mutational change.

 The EDA reveals some of the complications of this process, but since most observations of the variation fit the standard nomenclature, this seemed like a reasonable expenditure of time.
 Unfortunately at the time of this final update, including the results of the feature engineering only made overall model performance worse.

+This approach is documented in the notebook `Hypothesis_1.ipynb`.